-3. Determine industry trends by competitor analysis: The landing pages should be following the broad concepts of the industry.
-To discover what landing pages trends are common in the motoring industry, we performed a competitor analysis focused only on their landing pages.
+3. Determine industry trends by competitor analysis: The landing pages should follow the broad concepts of the industry.
+To discover what landing page trends are common in the motoring industry, we performed a competitor analysis focused only on their landing pages.
 The purpose was to clarify:

 The findings were essential for the tone of voice, the visuals, and putting personality into the product.
 We concluded that users visiting the Auto Trader website should feel a little more towards its 'pioneering' character trait through new aesthetic treatments.

-4. Create a summary and kick start design sprint: We gathered insights to evolve the brand by interpreting a strategic repositioning into a brand design language.
-We bring all the relevant teams on board to kick start the design sprint.
+4. Create a summary and kick-start the design sprint: We gathered insights to evolve the brand by interpreting a strategic repositioning into a brand design language.
+We bring all the relevant teams on board to kick-start the design sprint.

 Using these designs, we were able to conduct a user study with 300 participants.
 It allowed us to gather some crucial feedback to help us decide what to include in the final experience before jumping into the next iteration of our design.

-In the study, users were asked what their thoughts were on colours, brand and imagery to help us understand users perspective of these designs.
+In the study, users were asked what their thoughts were on colours, brands and imagery to help us understand users' perspective of these designs.
 Some of the feedback we received from the users were:

-The Auto Trader take customer feedback and data seriously.
+The Auto Trader takes customer feedback and data seriously.
 Any feature we release is behind a feature flag to understand user behaviour and educate them if necessary about the new design or features.
-Initially, when we released the new branding to the "Sell your car" landing page, we observed that the click-through rate of "Create your advert" CTA was down significantly.
-However through research, we realise that heading above form and CTA doesn't give enough reason to the users to click on the CTA, so we change the heading with benefits, and saw an increase in the click-through rate of 4.64% on desktop and 6.24% on the mobile.
+Initially, when we released the new branding to the "Sell your car" landing page, we observed that the click-through rate of the "Create your advert" CTA was down significantly.
+However, through research, we realised that the heading above the form and CTA doesn't give enough reason to the users to click on the CTA, so we changed the heading with benefits and saw an increase in the click-through rate of 4.64% on desktop and 6.24% on mobile.